Technology for Arts and Culture

 Emma Atman

-And me, the founder... who am I?
+Emma Atman, the founder… who am I?

-I designed living spaces believing that everyone had this imagination and the ability to visualize space.
-I now know that this is not the case and that drawing, just like the model, are essential communication tools.
-Making models, whether virtual or physical, helps people visualize projects that are yet to be born, just as a freehand sketch allows you to feel the concept, the main idea.
-However, the mock-up and the renderings go further, taking us literally into the project.
-You can feel the space from within!
-Volume, light, materials, textures and colors help us do this.
-For designers, it is a fantastic communication tool, at the design stage it is also a space for play, reflection and testing.
-The model becomes a tool for exploring ideas; it is just as much a conceptual, creative as spatial journey.
+I designed living spaces.
+I believed that everyone possessed this imagination and his ability to visualize space.
+I know today that this is not the case, and that drawing, just like models, are essential communication tools.
+Creating models, whether virtual or physical, help people visualize upcoming projects, just as a freehand sketch helps convey the concept and the central idea.
+However, models and renderings go further: they literally draw us into the project.
+We can experience the space from the inside!
+Volume, light, materials, textures, and colors help us do this.

 Let’s join forces on shared projects!